Edinburgh University AFC

 EUAFC is committed to ensuring its disabled supporters and customers have as full an access as is reasonably possible to make to all goods, services and facilities provided or offered to the public by the Club.

 The Club operates a concessionary entry and ticketing policy for disabled supporters and will ensure that the scheme does not discriminate between disabled people with different impairments.
-The Club recognizes that not all of its facilities are fully accessible to disabled customers and confirms that it is committed to making the necessary reasonable adjustments described by the Disability Discrimination Act and its relevant Codes of Practice to ensure full compliance with the legislation.
+The Club recognizes that not all of its facilities are fully accessible to disabled customers and confirms that it is committed to making the necessary reasonable adjustments described by the Equality Act (2010) and its relevant Codes of Practice to ensure full compliance with the legislation.

 The Club also recognizes that it has new duties to remove permanent barriers that make it difficult or impossible for some disabled customers to access Club facilities.
 The Club will seek to undertake such additional works as are reasonably required within the timescales set out within the Act.
 The Club has a training programme to ensure that its officials and stewards are trained in the provisions of the Act.
 Ongoing training will be included in induction programmes.